0xdomyz/dwopt/README.rst

     with x as (
         select * from test
         where score>0.5
-            and date is not null
+            and dte is not null
             and cat is not null
     )
     select
-        date,cat
+        dte,cat
         ,count(1) n
         ,avg(score) avgscore, round(sum(amt)/1e3,2) total
     from x
-    group by date,cat
+    group by dte,cat
     order by n desc